cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/3 - Revolutionary Wars.md

 * France used to have a great empire in North America, but it lost:
   * Louisiana
   * Canada
-  * Saint Domingue
+  * Saint Domingue colony
 * his plans:
   * European (and Atlantic) peace - peace with Britain means the Atlantic is a clear field
-  * secret deal with Spain to return the Louisiana territory to the French
+  * secret deal with Spain to return the Louisiana territory back to the French (they lost it in 1763)
   * send an expeditionary force to North America
-* 1802: Bonaparte makes his move
+* 1800-1802: Bonaparte makes his move
   * peace with both Austria and Britain
-  * signs treaty with Spain (exchange of Louisana for some land in Italy)
+  * signs treaty with Spain (exchange of Louisana for some land in Tuscany in present-day Italy)
   * the United States are afraid that France would control New Orleans, the key of the subcontinent
 * Bonaparte's plans fails because of the freed slaves of Saint-Domingue
   * Leclerc: leader of the French army
   * Toussaint-l'ouverture: leader of the slaves, taken capture by Napoleon
   * French are defeated
-  * France sells Louisianna to the United States in 1808
+  * France sells Louisianna to the United States in 1803
   * from then on, it will allow the United States to move westward
 * 1803: Napoleon swings his focus back to Europe